 Roundtable on Sustainable Palm Oil (RSPO) was established in 2004 by green organisations (e.g. WWF) in response to the negative consequences of the overwhelming global demand for palm oil.
 Palm oil is the primary cause of deforestation of tropical rainforest in Indonesia and Malaysia.
 RSPO is a non-profit member organisation and a certification scheme, and its members include NGOs, institutions, purchasers, and manufacturers.
 Together, the members have worked out a certification standard for manufacture and traceability, guaranteeing that the palm oil production meets environmental and social principles and criteria.
 At Save the Orangutan, we are interested in cooperating with RSPO because all actors in the supply chain of palm oil production are represented, and because of the certification scheme and criteria.

-Certification after the RSPO standards, even on a smallholder level (smaller plantations), has reached quite far on a global level (19% of the total production of 2018).
-The general certification has spread widely in Indonesia and Malaysia, the biggest production markets (85% of the total palm oil production).
+Certification after the RSPO standards, even on a smallholder level (smaller plantations), has reached quite far on a global level (19% of the total production of 2020).
+The general certification has spread widely in Indonesia and Malaysia, the biggest production markets.
 In these two countries, RSPO has gained a firm foothold as a relatively reliable and global standard.
 However, there is still much to be done to establish a new sustainable norm for the industry.

 Sustainable palm oil production trumps a boycott